ENVIRONMENT

 Restore the Reeds: The Network for protecting Lake Biwa through reed management

 We have formed a network of partnerships for protecting Lake Biwa through reed management.
 The network had to suspend activities during the pandemic (KOKUYO Project Shiga continued managing the reeds on its own), but it resumed activities in February 2023.
-Membership of the network has grown with many companies resolving to continue sustainable-business initiatives and environmental initiatives and with many individuals recognizing that environmental initiatives are essential to secure a sustainable future.
+Membership of the network has grown amid an ongoing commitment to sustainable-business initiatives and environmental initiatives and amid an increasing awareness of the importance of environmental initiatives in ensuring a sustainable future.
 The network had formed in the first place on the understanding that local stakeholders should act together to address a local environmental issue that concerns them all.
 Now encompassing 133 companies that share the vision, the network engages in reed cutting three times every winter, from December to March.
 The network cut reeds in Lake Nishinoko on two occasions in February 2024, in Iba-Naiko in December 2024.
 Alongside winter reed cutting, the network helps organize and advertise summer events, including a fishing competition to clear away invasive fish species.
 Reed cutting supports the environment because when the reeds grow, they absorb carbon dioxide and filter impurities from the water to a greater extent.
 During the pandemic, the reedbed area under management shrunk.
-Compared to reedbeds that are never trimmed, reedbeds that are periodically trimmed have ticker, longer, and more healthy reeds.
+Compared to reedbeds that are never trimmed, reedbeds that are periodically trimmed have thicker, longer reeds and thus absorb a greater amount of CO2.
 To expand the project outward, we have brought on board more stakeholders outside our network of volunteers.
-Since the project began in 2017, 37 activities have been held, with a cumulative total of 6,100 people participating.
+As of 2024, 37 activities have been held, with a cumulative total of 6,100 people participating.
 We will hold more activities in the future.

 How Reed Conservation Can Contribute to a Low-Carbon World: Showing the Impact